GerHobbelt/GeckoFX-60-clone/README.txt

 == Changelog ==

+== v60.0-0.9 ==

+This build is an Alpha version.

+1. Add missing part to make ScrollIntoView work.
+2. Improve speed of JSVal to string converting.
+3. Port GeckoFormElement wrapper class.

 == v60.0-0.8 ==

+This build is an Alpha version.

 1. Renable start/end batchchanges.
 2. Now using vs2017 for FF build. (needed to fixed 64bit)
 3. ScrollIntoView nolonger ignores argument.

 == v60.0-0.7 ==

+This build is an Alpha version.

 v60.0-0.6 is very broken.